 39. Climb to the top of the Eiffel Tower

-The experience of climbing to the top of the iconic Eiffel Tower is extraordinary.
+Climbing to the top of the iconic Eiffel Tower is an extraordinary experience.
 From the tower’s summit, you can take in breathtaking views of one of the world’s most romantic cities and get a first-hand glimpse into how expansive Paris truly is.
 It is an unforgettable experience that surely won’t disappoint even the most adventurous traveler.

 40. Walk over the Pont Alexandre III bridge